JATS4R/jats-validator-docker/README.md

 ## Deployment

-The web service is deployed to Cloud Run via a GitHub app, whenever the main branch updates.
+The web service is deployed to Cloud Run via GitHub Actions when the main branch updates.